Jboghaert/proj-goto-1/README.md

 $ roslaunch duckietown_demos indefinite_navigation.launch veh:="DUCKIEBOT_NAME"
 ```

 **Note:** The above procedure of installing vim should be performed every time when preparing the `indefinite_navigation` framework for the GOTO-1 implementation.
-An alternative approach was opted [here](#future_improvements), but yet implemented.
+An alternative approach was opted in section [Future Improvements](#future_improvements), but not yet implemented.

 **Important:** Keep the demo containers running at all times, and allow the containers enough time (about 3 minutes) to be up and running.
 Use a new terminal window for the next section(s).